MetOffice/CSET/docs/source/operators.rst

 CSET Operators
 ==============

 This page details the operators contained within CSET.
+It is automatically generated from the code and its docstrings.

 CSET.operators.read
 -------------------